The Best Awful There Is: Plot summary

 Suzanne Vale, an actress with bipolar disorder, married Leland Franklin, a studio executive who helped her find her "far-flung best self."
 He then left her for a man, when their daughter, Honey, was three.

-Three years later, Vale is a successful TV talk show host with a six-year-old daughter, a gay ex-husband, and an aging starlet mother.
-It is her love for Honey that keeps her going.
+Three years later, Vale works as a television talk show host and has a six-year-old daughter, a former husband, and an aging actress mother.
+Her affection for Honey provides ongoing motivation.

 When Vale, a recovering drug addict, stops taking her medication, she is plunged into a manic episode.
 She goes on a search for OxyContin in Tijuana with a tattoo artist friend and a new house guest, a clinically depressed patient she met at her psycho-pharmacologist's office.

 A psychotic break lands Vale at Shady Lanes, where she is the "latest loony to hit the bin."
 Despite her mental illness, Vale still has her wit and ability to find irony in every situation as she struggles back from the brink of insanity.